gymitchell95/gymitchell95.github.io/index.md

 # About Me
 ![My Picture](/assets/img/circle-cropped.png)

 Hello, world!
 My name is Grace, and I currently am a Master's student at William and Mary for Business Analytics.
 In addition to being a full time student, I also work at a nonprofit (LCLD) where I supports all of the organization's membership and operations initiatives.
 This page will primarily focus on projects I have worked on at school as well as work to showcase the skills I have learned through the MSBA program.
-If you have any questions, you can raech out to me at gymitchell@email.wm.edu.
+If you have any questions, you can reach out to me at gymitchell@email.wm.edu.

 ---
 # LCLD Projects